saneef/qgen/README.md

 [![Build Status](https://travis-ci.org/alarisprime/qgen.svg?branch=master)](https://travis-ci.org/alarisprime/qgen)

-qGen generates files and folders from templates.
+q·gen generates files and folders from templates.
 It can generate folder structre as well as file contents.

-Some scenarios where qGen can come handy for you:
+Some scenarios where q·gen can come handy for you:

 - Generate the file for you next Jekyll blog post.
 - Generate files for a new React component in your current project